 Step 2.
 Get Data Flowing

 We support SDKs that implement the OpenTracing specification in many languages.
-You can use a Wavefront OpenTracing SDK to collect custom trace data that you define for your service, for example, to augment an auto-instrumented framework or to replace a 3rd party OpenTracing-compliant library.
+You can use a Operations for Applications OpenTracing SDK to collect custom trace data that you define for your service, for example, to augment an auto-instrumented framework or to replace a 3rd party OpenTracing-compliant library.

-You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merged to form OpenTelemetry) to send traces to the Wavefront service.
+You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merged to form OpenTelemetry) to send traces to Operations for Applications.

 The valid characters in an application and service name are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot ("."), forward slash ("/") and comma (",").

-If your application or service names have any other characters other than the valid characters, the Wavefront service replaces each of those characters with a hyphen ("-").
+If your application or service names have any other characters other than the valid characters, Operations for Applications replaces each of those characters with a hyphen ("-").

 Instrument Your Application with OpenTracing SDKs

-Choose the Wavefront OpenTracing SDK for your microservice’s programming language, and click the link to go to its
+Choose the Operations for Applications OpenTracing SDK for your microservice’s programming language, and click the link to go to its

 README file on GitHub: